Tad86529/Tad86529.github.io/README.md

-# TAD's Personal Website
-Academic Researcher on AI in Higher Education
+# Academic Researcher on AI in Higher Education
-# Author:
-Tharindu Attanayake

 # Dr Tharindu Attanayake